Dallas Defective Children's Product Lawyers

 If your child was severely injured by a defective product, you are within your rights to file a lawsuit against the corporation responsible.
-Doing so will require the help of an experienced product liability lawyer, and you can find an entire team of legal experts at The Lenahan Law Firm.
+Doing so will require the help of an experienced product liability lawyer, and you can find an entire team of legal professionals at The Lenahan Law Firm.
 Call us at (214) 295-1008.
 We are ready to help.

 While a child’s product could break or cause injury in any number of ways, all potential defects can be sorted into one of three categories.
 Knowing which category the defect that injured your child falls into could help you determine who you should be holding accountable.
 The categories include:

 Design defects: The first stage of creating a new product is the design stage.
 A company may go through several versions of a product before the design is finalized and put into production.
 While trying different designs, a company has a responsibility to run proper tests to make sure the product is safe for use.
 This is especially true if the product is being made for children.
 When the defect is on the design level, it means none of the products made will be safe, and that a recall will have to be issued.